j0hnVu/cowrielogger/README.md

 ## Cowrie SSH Honeypot Logger

-A Python script to monitor and display live SSH activity from a Cowrie honeypot log file.
+A Python script to monitor and display live SSH activity from a Cowrie honeypot JSON log file.
 Formats output for terminal readability.

 ## Features
 - Real-time monitoring of SSH login attempts (success/failure) and executed commands
 - Output all malicious IPs and executed commands to log files for analysis
+- Retrieve IP's info like country, region, ISP from ip.api.com

 ## Requirements
 - Python 3.x